Vietnam.vn - Nền tảng quảng bá Việt Nam

 The research comes amid growing concerns about the effects of gravity on fertility as humans venture into space.

 “There is a possibility that astronauts will become pregnant during future trips to Mars, as it will take more than six months to travel there.
-We are conducting research to ensure that humans can have children safely when that time comes,” said Teruhiko Wakayama of Yamanashi University, who led the study.
+We are conducting research to ensure that humans can have children safely when that time comes,” said Teruhiko Wakayama of Yamanashi University, who led the research.

 World - Japan successfully raised mouse embryos in space